Your goal is to get as many term sheets as possible from the student teams.

-We kick off the event Friday with 10-minute venture pitches from 2-3 startups (including you).
-You may email your updated PPT or bring a thumb drive or laptop (if Mac, bring dongle).
-Please arrive by 8:30 a.m. to test technology.
-Note that this audience will have done their homework and will already be familiar with the materials you submitted earlier in the week.
-You may want to tailor your pitch more like a second meeting than a first.
-There will be no Q&A after the pitch, as teams will have the opportunity to sit down with you one-on-one.
+We kick off the event with 10-minute venture pitches first thing the morning of the event.
+You may email your PPT or bring a thumb drive or laptop (if Mac, bring dongle).
+Please arrive by 8:30am to test technology.
+Note that this audience will have done their homework; you may want to tailor your pitch to be more like a second meeting than a first.
+Please be prepared to share confidential information that will help teams get to a term sheet today.
+Participants (other than VC judges) will be signing NDAs at the event.

-- #1: Try to get as many term sheets as you can get, just like you would in the real world.
+- Please actively try to get as many term sheets as you can get.
 If you stick to that agenda, you will be behaving like a normal startup in front of a normal VC, and the exercise will be most beneficial for everyone.

 - Please be consistent – treat the last team just as you treated the first.
 Be careful not to start answering things differently as the day wears on.